• Skip to main content

 Chocolate Chip Buttermilk Scones

-• Don’t overmix: Never, ever mix the dry and wet ingredients zealously.
-Calm movements work best.
-Do not knead the dough.
+• Don’t overmix: Do not knead the dough.
 You simply push and pat till it comes together.
-It’s a soft dough, so don’t panic and add more flour.

-• Be like the quick brown fox: The faster you work, the lesser the chance the butter softens and spreads around.
+• Work quickly: The faster you work, the less the chance the butter softens and spreads around.
 You don’t want that.
 So be quick and work steadily.
 It should take 3 to 4 minutes to cut the butter into the flour.

-• Cool the dough: It’s 40 degrees here.
+• Cool the dough: It’s 40 degrees Celsius here!
 Needless to say, the refrigerator was my best friend for this scone recipe.
 Instead of adding unnecessary flour, if your dough feels sloppy or just unmanageable, slide it into the fridge for 15 minutes.

-• Don’t knead the add-ins: Whether it is chocolate chips or raisins (I’ll get to ingredient substitutes in a moment), stick to my folding method.
+• Don’t knead the add-ins: Stick to the folding method for the add-ins.
 If you knead the dough to evenly spread the chips, you’ll form a gluten network.
-And that will make your scones dense, not lighter than air.
+And that will make your chocolate chip scones dense, not lighter than air.

 Chocolate Chip Buttermilk Scones